Academic Honesty Policy

 A bibliography is an alphabetical list of every source used.
 Sources that are not cited in the body of the piece of work, but were important in informing the approach taken, should be cited in the introduction or in an acknowledgment.
 The bibliography should list only those sources that are explicitly cited or paraphrased.

 The teacher should help students decide on a citation style for the particular piece of work set.
 It is important to remember that, whatever style is chosen, it must be simple to use and must be applied consistently.
 When choosing the style, the student needs to have a clear understanding of how it is to be used before embarking on the work.
 The style should be applied at all stages in the production of the piece of work.
-This is good practice, not only for producing a high-quality final product, but also for reducing the opportunities and temptation to plagiarise.
+This is good practice not only for producing a high-quality final product, but also for reducing the opportunities and temptation to plagiarize.

 What is a reference?